Skip to main content

 • enable children to discover, develop and showcase their talents.

 You can find out more about the ROCKET challenge here.
+Please note we will be updating this resource during Term 1 2025.

-The Rocket Challenges close Friday 22nd November (week 6)
+The Rocket Challenges close Friday 21st November (week 7)